Gertobin11/our-lockdown-reads/README.md

 - Editing and deleting of reviews and creating new reviews should be granted to users by the principles of C-R-U-D functionality

+## Structure Of The Project

+The main focus of the website is being able to utilize the database and display the correct conents to the user.
+I have used mongodb to create 3 collections for storing the data , they are users for storing our registered users passwords and username to access their profile and create, update and delete their reviews.
+All users registered or not can read all reviews. the next collection is labelled Books and this will store all the data for the book in which a user has reviewed and willbe stored under the following keys

+- _id
+- book_name
+- book_author
+- genre
+- rating
+- review_title
+- review
+- reviewed_by
+- image_url
+- purchase_link

+with the data that has been input to the fields we should be able to create an informative site hat is pleasing to the eye.

+Lastly I hav created a collection for genres which will relate to the genre field of the previous database, this will help to organize the books by genre and I will be able to add more genres if or split an over subscribed genre into 2 seperate genres.

 ## Design Choices

 ### Fonts